Agreement Resources, LLC provides mediation, consulting and training services to individuals, families, businesses and community groups.

 Navigating Family Conflict under Pandemic Conditions

-During this period of sheltering in place, the COVID19 pandemic, and our public response to it, is creating new challenges for families to navigate.
+During the current stay-at-home advisory, the COVID19 pandemic, and our public response to it, is creating new challenges for families to navigate.
 Staying connected, navigating home spaces that are suddenly shared 24/7, managing financial and emotional stress, and planning for the coming weeks amid uncertainty can be hard.
 You may be experiencing more conflict or tension at home, with your children, with your spouse/former spouse or partner, or with other family members.
 If you'd like a facilitated conversation or to create a plan around any of the following topics, or others, please know that we are available to help as needed.

 We’ve been offering online mediation via secure videoconferencing for years, and have moved all our services to an online format during this period to enable access to services while supporting physical distancing.